Ministry of Corporate Affairs

 The Ministry of Corporate Affairs is an Indian government ministry primarily concerned with administration of the Companies Act 2013, the Companies Act 1956, the Limited Liability Partnership Act, 2008, and the Insolvency and Bankruptcy Code, 2016.

 It is responsible mainly for the regulation of Indian enterprises in the industrial and services sector.
 The ministry is mostly run by civil servants of the ICLS cadre.
-These officers are elected through the Civil Services Examination conducted by Union Public Service Commission.
+These officers are selected through the Civil Services Examination conducted by Union Public Service Commission.
 The highest post, Director General of Corporate Affairs (DGCoA), is fixed at Apex Scale for the ICLS.
 The current minister is Nirmala Sitaraman.

 Administration

 The ministry administers the following acts: